johnwhargs/JohnHargreaves_T1A2/README.md

 ## HTML Documents:

 - **index.html**\
   This is the landing page of my portfolio.
-It will contain links to html pages, as well as my socials (LinkedIn, Instagram and GitHub).
+It contains links to html pages, as well as my socials (LinkedIn, Instagram and GitHub).

 - **about-me.html**\
-  This page will contain a breif spill about me and my interests - created a .
+  This page will contain a breif spill about me and my interests.

 - **resume.html**\
   This page contains my Resume marked up in html and styled using css, as well as an option to download a pdf.